Jadwiga of Poland

 Jogaila, who took the Catholic baptismal name Władysław, married Jadwiga on 15 February 1386.
-Legend says that she had agreed to marry him only after lengthy prayer, seeking divine inspiration.
-Jogaila, now styled in Polish as, Władysław Jagiełło, was crowned King of Poland on 4 March 1386 as Jadwiga's co-ruler.
+Legend says that she had agreed to marry him only after a lengthy prayer, seeking divine inspiration.
+Jogaila, now styled in Polish as Władysław Jagiełło was crowned King of Poland on 4 March 1386 as Jadwiga's co-ruler.
 Jogaila worked closely with his wife in that role.
 In any case, her real political power was limited.
 She remained passive when the rebellious nobles of the Kingdom of Hungary-Croatia murdered her mother in early 1387.
 After that, Jadwiga marched into the Kingdom of Galicia–Volhynia, which had been under Hungarian rule, and persuaded most of the inhabitants to become subjects of the Polish Crown.
-She mediated between her husband's quarreling kin and between Poland and the Teutonic Order.
+She mediated between her husband's quarrelling kin and between Poland and the Teutonic Order.

 After her sister Mary died in 1395, Jadwiga and Jogaila laid claim to Hungary against the widowed Sigismund of Luxembourg, but the Hungarian lords did not support their claim and Sigismund easily retained his Hungarian throne.
 Jadwiga died four years later due to postpartum complications.

-In 1997, Jadwiga was canonized by the Catholic Church.
+As her only daughter predeceased her, the Queen was the last hereditary monarch of Poland, and with her death, the throne of Poland became elective.
+In 1997, she was canonized by the Catholic Church.